-Sips by: Joy of Tea Discovery – Personalized Tea Gift Card
+1. Sips by: Joy of Tea Discovery 3 Month Subscription

 Surprise your favorite tea lover with a three-month subscription to Sips by’s tea box.
 Once they sign up with their gift card, they’ll receive four premium teas, based on their personal preferences, shipped right to their door every month.

-They’ll get enough tea to make at least 15 cups, as well as reusable and biodegradable tea filters.
+They’ll get enough tea to make at least 15 cups, as well as reusable and biodegradable tea filters every month for three months.
 They’ll even receive steeping instructions, tasting notes, and recipes and lessons from tea experts in every box.

 Discover the finest teas with Teavivre and bring the joy of discovering new cultures home to your jet-setting, tea-drinking loved one.
 This beautiful teapot and cup set is made from precious porcelain that comes from Dehua County in China.
 Dehua porcelain is known for its elegance and excellent quality.